-Tommaso Pantè has worked with Rick Steves for five years — first as a local guide in Taormina, then as a Rick Steves guide for the entire Best of Sicily tour.
-Tommaso redefines the word "passionate" — he is a vivacious promoter of all things Sicilian.
-He is also extremely knowledgeable and just plain fun to work with.
-Tommaso is also typical of a trend at Rick Steves.
-When we find home-grown experts who impress us as capable guides, we jump at the chance to bring them on board to play a bigger role.
+Tommaso Pantè has worked with Rick Steves' Europe for years — first as a local guide in Taormina, then as a Rick Steves guide for the entire Best of Sicily tour.
+Tommaso redefines the word "passionate" — he is a vivacious promoter of all things Sicilian, and he is extremely knowledgeable and just plain fun to work with.
+Tommaso is also typical of a trend at Rick Steves' Europe: When we find home-grown experts who impress us as capable guides, we jump at the chance to bring them on board to play a bigger role.

 Have you always lived in Sicily?

 I was born and raised on the Island of Salina, just a few miles offshore from the main island of Sicily in the south Tyrrhenian Sea.
 Then I lived overseas for nine years, working as a tour guide (in Australia, New Zealand, France, Brazil, Venezuela, and Argentina).
 Since 1999 I have lived in Sicily, where I work as a licensed tour guide.